sunilrpandey/utils/linux/bash_env.md

 ```sh
 alias nano='nano -l'
 ```
-Note: you have to read the .bashrc file(. .bashrc) before you see the effect
+Note: you have to read/source the .bashrc file(. .bashrc) before you see the effect

 ## Add function to .bashrc file